rpf13/Do-You-Know-It/README.md

 ### User Stories
 - As a visiting user, I would like to be immediately attracted by beautiful, colorful and minimalistic site
-- As a visiting user, I would like to have an immediate overview of the site and how the game works
+- As a visiting user, I would like to have an immediate overview of the site and how the quiz works
-- As a visiting user, I can find an explanation on how to play the game
+- As a visiting user, I can find an explanation on how to play the quiz
-- As a visiting user, I can choose from different topics, on which the questions will be displayed
-- As a visiting user, I can choose the difficulty level as well as the amount of questions
-- As a visiting user, I can see the status of the running game, how many questions are left, how many correct and wrong answers
+- As a visiting user, I can see the status of the running quiz, how many questions are left, how many correct and wrong answers
 - As a visiting user, I always have the chance to abort the game and go back to the main site
 - As a visiting user, I can fill out a contact form to give feedback
-- As a visiting user, I can visit social media sites via integrated links
+- As a visiting user, I can visit the github repo via dedicated link / button
-- As a visiting user, I will get a feedback displaying the results, once I have finished all questions.
+- As a visiting user, I will get a end of game text, once I have finished all questions.
+I can see the totals.

 ### Color Scheme
-Therer are two different sets of colors.
+There are three different sets of colors.
 One set is used to create the various gradient effects, which result in the distinct and very beautiful background effect of every site and most of the cards.
+The second one is used for the background of the individual cards, which contain the actual content.
+I had to choose a different color set in order to achieve and pass the contrast test.
+It took quite some effort to find a suitable set, but the result looks great.
-I did play with the degree of mixing the colors in order to achieve the result of different effects.
+I did also play with the degree of mixing the colors in order to achieve the result of different effects.
 The base of the gradient effect are three colors, which are then mixed together.

 <details>
 <summary>Gradient Base Colors and Gradient Mix</summary>